nescitus/publius/README.md

-Publius is a dead simple public domain bitboard chess engine for didactic purposes.
+Publius is a dead simple public domain bitboard chess engine created for didactic purposes.
 Basically a boilerplate chess engine to build upon, no strings attached.

-The current rating estimate is 2780 on the CCRL scale, based on narrowly beating Fruit 2.1.
+The current rating estimate is 2790 on the CCRL scale, based on the score against Fruit 2.1.

 "Simple" and "teaching engine" are vague concepts, so explanation of constraints is in order: